albanobattistella/dictationbridge-docs/dictationBridge.md

 ### Screen reader commands

 You can perform certain screen reader commands with your chosen dictation software.
-See advanced topics section for details on steps for supported dictation software.
+See the advanced topics section for details on steps for supported dictation software.

 Once the dictation software is prepared, you can say phrases such as, "current time" or "open JAWS menu".
 See screen reader voice commands section in overview section for commands for each screen reader.